Reform UK: 2024 general election

 On 10 June, the Reform UK candidate for Bexhill and Battle, Ian Gribbin, was reported as having said in 2022 that: "Britain would be in a far better state today had we taken Hitler up on his offer of neutrality."
-Following these reports, Gribbin stated that he apologised without reservation for the comment and any upset caused.
+Gribbin apologised without reservation for the comment and upset caused.
 A party spokesman defended Gribbin by saying that "his historical perspective of what the UK could have done in the 30s was shared by the vast majority of the British establishment including the BBC of its day, and is probably true" that the comments made by Gribbin were not endorsements of the stances and that the party would continue to support him.
-The Times reported on 13 June that 41 of the Reform UK candidates for the 2024 general election were Facebook friends with the British neo-fascist leader Gary Raikes.

-After a number of revelations about the party's prospective parliamentary candidates, Farage said on 18 June that the party had hired a vetting company, but had been "stitched up" by them.
-The company, vetting.com, responded that there had not been sufficient time to complete their work, the election having been called earlier than expected.
+The Times reported on 13 June that 41 of Reform candidates were Facebook friends with the British neo-fascist leader Gary Raikes.
+After revelations about the candidates, Farage said on 18 June that the party had hired a vetting company, but had been "stitched up" by them.
+The company, vetting.com, responded that there had been insufficient time to complete their work, the election having been called earlier than expected.

 In the campaign, the party used the slogan "Britain Needs Reform".
 Its party election video, broadcast nationally on 13 June, showed silently and continuously for 4 minutes and 40 seconds the six words "Britain is Broken.
 Britain Needs Reform".
 On 13 June, YouGov polling put Reform at 19% and the Conservatives 18%.
 Farage declared "We are now the opposition to Labour."
 On 15 June, the BBC's Laura Kuenssberg said that "the most optimistic Reform politicians can't name more than five or six seats where they reckon they could win."
-On the same day, opinion pollsters Survation published the results of a survey of 42,269 voters employing multilevel regression with poststratification (MRP) which predicted that Reform would win seven seats and YouGov's MRP survey predicted five seat wins.
+Pollsters Survation published the results of a survey of 42,269 voters employing multilevel regression with poststratification (MRP) which predicted that Reform would win seven seats and YouGov's MRP survey predicted five seats.